MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 ### Task 5 - Modify policy priority

 After creating two DLP policies, you want to make sure that the more restrictive policy is processed at a higher priority than the less restrictive policy.
-For this reason, you want to move the Driver's license policy into the higher priority.
+For this reason, you want to move the EmployeeID DLP Policy into the higher priority.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.